kirpnlbr/kirpnlbr/README.md

 When I'm not working my sockets off, I'm learning about a multitude of things that interests me at the time.
 They could be about social or natural science, current events, or arts such as film and video games in general.
 I like calling them as my "intellectual flings" if you will.

 Other than that, I may be seen going out with my friends or family.
-Or maybe I could be grinding in Elden Ring hoho. ~~Let me solo her~~
+Or maybe I could be grinding in Elden Ring _smirk_

 ## My Interests
 **They include**: literature, video games, social science, math, interactive fiction, arts, film, fashion, coffee, anime, tech, statistics, writing, comics, traveling, and many more under the sun.